Skip to Main Content

 • Lane-keeping assist: This tool uses sensors to determine whether you are driving within your lane.
 If you drift, your car will alert you.

-Note that most auto manufacturers, including Mercedes, are experiencing a chip shortage due to the COVID-19 pandemic.
-For Mercedes specifically, the chip shortage has affected the camera for its MBUX Augmented Reality and LTE communication module.
-As such, the automaker is building new Mercedes vehicles without these parts, which control features like real-time traffic.
-However, when chips become available, vehicle owners can take their Mercedes to a dealership to have the features retrofitted.
+Note that most auto manufacturers, including Mercedes, experienced a chip shortage due to the COVID-19 pandemic.
+For Mercedes specifically, the chip shortage affected the camera for its MBUX Augmented Reality and LTE communication module.
+That shortage is now largely over, but you may find some models that were manufactured without parts that required those chips, which control features like real-time traffic.
+Vehicle owners can take their Mercedes to a dealership to have the features retrofitted if their vehicle was purchased without the necessary parts.

 Other car insurance coverage for a Mercedes